pbl64k/icfpc2016/README.md

 server started returning useful information about problems with submitted solutions, as debugging would have been exceptionally hard otherwise.

-My main idea at this point was to reduce information available in the skeleton descriptions, so I was trying to make heavily overlapped facets.
+My main idea at this point was to reduce the information available in the skeleton descriptions, so I was trying to make heavily overlapped facets.
 As I was working on this by hand, I couldn't use many folds, as the number of vertices tends to grow exponentially.
 Still, I was reasonably satisfied with the result.
 While toying with the JS app I also